Nestlé Lightweight Bottling Plant, Buxton, Derbyshire, United Kingdom

 Bottling lines at Nestlé Waters UK's Buxton plant

-The new bottling lines will manufacture the lightest weight water bottles in the UK.
+The new bottling lines manufacture the lightest weight water bottles in the UK.
 The U-shaped production lines are designed to significantly reduce the total energy output of the site.
-The innovative new bottle design consumes 25% less PET plastic on average when compared to the existing design.
-The bottles are fully recyclable.

 "The new factory is Nestlé Waters UK's first bottling facility to include warehousing capabilities."

 The cap includes a tamper evident seal that remains with the lid when opened.
-The new sports cap will be available on the Buxton Natural Mineral Water 25cl (250ml), 75cl (750ml) and one litre bottles and the Nestlé Pure Life 33cl (330ml) formats.
+The new sports cap is available on the Buxton Natural Mineral Water 25cl (250ml), 75cl (750ml) and one litre bottles and the Nestlé Pure Life 33cl (330ml) formats.

-The new bottling unit and warehouse facility will enable Nestlé Waters to reduce the total quantity of water consumed in manufacturing.
-The company also plans to certify the facility as zero waste to landfill.
+The new bottling unit and warehouse facility enables Nestlé Waters to reduce the total quantity of water consumed in manufacturing.
+The company has also received zero waste to landfill certification for the facility.

 Marketing commentary for Nestlé Water UK